fsr/haskell-lessons/script/source/syntax.rst

     Meaning in each identifier (type variable, type or binding) all words composing the name are chained directly, with each new word starting with an upper case letter, except for the first word, who's case is determined by the syntax contstraints (upper case for types, lower case for type variables and bindings).

 .. [#rebinding]
-    Note that in GHCi, as in many Haskell constructs you may also **rebind** and a binding.
+    Note that in GHCi, as in many Haskell constructs you may also **rebind** a binding.
     This may look like you have altered the binding, however this is not the case.
     It creates a wholly new binding, which simply shadows the older binding in the current scope.
     When the scope is exited the value stored for this name remains the old value.
     You will also know that it is a new binding by the fact that the new binding can have a different type than the old one.